PHewera/react-plone/README.md

 ## Note: Project archived

 ### There will be no further development for this project.
 However it will remain public archived for those interested to get an idea of how to use Plone [RESTful API](https://github.com/plone/plone.restapi) with [ReactJS](https://reactjs.org/).
+Feel free to reuse the code.

 ## Description